 Who Is This Training For?

-The programme begins with basic training suitable for all mental health and health professionals.
-The later courses become progressively more specialised, focusing on more complex presentations in graduated steps, and the training is supported throughout by an offer of ongoing supervision.
+The Certificate courses become progressively more specialised, focusing on more complex presentations in graduated steps, and the training is supported throughout by an offer of ongoing supervision.

 Why Train With GreenWood Mentors?